Code-Institute-Submissions/adilkhr-my-ms2-project_AugResub/README.md

 ![instructions](README-files/testinstructions.png)

-* #### I want to be presented with a positive message once i complete the game alongside with the progress of how i did
+* #### I want to be presented with a positive message once I complete the game alongside with the progress of how I did

-Once the user matches all cards, they are presented with a well done message telling them they have found all 8 pairs of cards with a thumbs up image, they are also provided with the time taken to complete along with the moves taken to complete which then provides them with their star rating
+Once the user matches all cards, they are presented with a well done message telling them that they have found all 8 pairs of cards with a thumbs up image, they are also provided with the time taken to complete along with the moves taken to complete which then provides them with their star rating

 ![Well done message](README-files/testwelldonemsge.png)

 ### Visting Users

-* #### I want to see how long it takes me to complete the game so that i can keep improving my speed and memory
+* #### I want to see how long it takes me to complete the game so that I can keep improving my speed and memory

 A timer is presented on screen that starts counting up once the user clicks on a card

 ![timer](README-files/testtimer.png)

-* #### I want to know what my score rating is so that i can aim to get the highest score rating possible
+* #### I want to know what my score rating is so that I can aim to get the highest score rating possible

 A score panel is presented above the timer for users to see how well they are doing aswell as the amount of moves used

 ![score panel](README-files/testscorepanel.png)

-* #### I want to restart my current game if i am currently not happy with it
+* #### I want to restart my current game if I am currently not happy with it

 There is a reset button presented above the card panel for users to click allowing them to start fresh which will reset the cards positions, the timer and the score panel along with the amount of moves used